 Such initiatives significantly lower barriers to entry for consumers and businesses, providing growth opportunities for e-scooters, e-bikes, and other low-emission transport providers.
 As urban populations grow, government support for micro-mobility will be crucial in transforming cities into smart, sustainable hubs with reduced traffic congestion and pollution.

 Europe leads the global micro-mobility market, driven by progressive government policies, high urban population density, and firm environmental commitments.
 Countries like Germany, the Netherlands, and France have pioneered micro-mobility integration with public transport, making shared e-scooters and bicycles essential to city commutes.
-Extensive investment in smart city infrastructure, dedicated cycling lanes, and mobility-as-a-service (MaaS) platforms have further strengthened Europe’s leadership in the sector.
+Extensive investment in smart city infrastructure, dedicated cycling lanes, and mobility-as-a-service (MaaS) platforms has further strengthened Europe’s leadership in the sector.

 Europe’s strict emission reduction goals and increasing preference for green transportation drive market expansion.
 Public-private partnerships between governments and companies such as Lime, Bird, and Tier have further accelerated the adoption of shared mobility solutions.